Research#

 Polaritons are hybrid light-matter states stemming from strong light-matter interactions.
 Imagine harnessing these polariton states to engineer molecular properties or even to tune the behavior of light itself.
 Guided by this vision, we are developing analytical theories and large-scale simulation tools to explore various possibilities of molecular polaritons.

-Nuclear Quantum Effects in Complicated Environments
+Quantum Effects in Complex Environments